 Llangollen is a small town situated in North East Wales, 25 miles (40 km) from Chester by the River Dee and the Llangollen Canal.
 The 14th century Llangollen Bridge links the town’s many shops, cafes, bars and attractions.
 Llangollen has many annual events, including its Food Festival, the Llangollen International Musical Eisteddfod and the Llangollen Fringe Festival.

 The Llangollen Museum in the town centre is run by the locals, housing 1500 artefacts and 7000 documents.
-The Museum has a significant genealogy resource.
+The museum has a significant genealogy resource.
 Llangollen Motor Museum is open for the first week of each month.
 Groups of 10 or more can arrange a visit throughout the year by contacting the museum.

 Llangollen Wharf is on the canal above the town.
 Horse Drawn Boat Trips and narrow boat trips to the nearby World Heritage Site, Pontcysyllte Aqueduct, operate from here.
 Alternatively, there is a 45min boat trip across the Aqueduct with Anglo Welsh Waterways Holidays.
 Pontcysyllte Aqueduct is a UNESCO World Heritage Site located 4 miles (7km) from Llangollen and along the Llangollen Canal.

 Llangollen Railway operates a service between Llangollen and Carrog using steam and diesel heritage trains on a full gauge track.
 A return journey takes approximately 1hr 30min.

 A short 1 mile (1.6km) walk from the town centre is Plas Newydd, home of the Ladies of Llangollen.
 They were two 18th century celebrities, who created gardens and a gothic-styled house.
 Talks and tea rooms are available on-site.